immortalbob/303ESP32S3-AI-ESPHome/README.md

 ### Board won't flash
 - Make sure your USB-C cable supports data (not charge-only)
-- The CH340X handles flashing automatically — no need to hold BOOT or press EN
+- The CH340X handles flashing automatically
-- If it still fails, try holding BOOT while plugging in, then release after connection
+- If it still fails, try holding BOOT before flashing, then release after flash begins

 ### Board boots but won't connect to HA
 - Check your `api encryption key` matches what HA expects